spabinger/w3schools-database/README.md

     1. *w3schools.sql* - A script to recreate the database structure used in w3schools (https://www.w3schools.com/sql/trysql.asp?filename=trysql_editor)
     2. *programiz.sql* - Creates the w3schools database structure in programiz (https://www.programiz.com/sql/online-compiler/)
 2. You have 3 options to work on the study
-    1. Use **w3schools** - here the tables already exist and can be used
+    1. Use **w3schools** (Online SQL Editor) - here the tables already exist and can be used
-    2. Use **programiz** - here you have to import the tables and their content using either the *w3schools.sql* or *programiz.sql* file
+    2. Use **programiz** (Online SQL Editor) - here you have to import the tables and their content using either the *w3schools.sql* or *programiz.sql* file
-    3. Use your **local, favorite** SQL tool - here you also have to import the tables and
+    3. Use your **local, favorite** SQL tool - here you also have to import the tables and their content.
+For that you can download the .sql file.
-4. Download one of the .sql files and either use them in the w3schools Online SQL Editor (Database already exists), Programiz Online SQL Editor, or your favorite SQL database installed on your PC
 5. The sql scripts will create the following tables:
     1. categories
     2. customers